openhab/openhab-addons/bundles/org.openhab.binding.ipcamera/README.md

 + Check to see if the camera is offline.
 If so there will be a reason listed on what needs to be done.
 + Always look at the log files with TRACE enabled.
-This readme has a section on logs that explains how to do this.
 To keep your log file clean, the binding holds back a lot of useful fault finding information out of the logs unless you turn on DEBUG or TRACE logging.
-+ Search the forum using any error messages to help you find how others with the same problem have already solved it.
++ Search the forum using any warning messages to help you find how others with the same problem have already solved it.
 + Only after doing the above ask for help in the forum and create a new thread, then when it is fixed post how and mark the thread as solved to help others.

 ## Special Notes for Different Brands